WPBeginner

 add_filter('jpeg_quality', function($arg){return 100;});

-How to Increase Image compression in WordPress
+How to Increase Image Compression in WordPress

 There are definitely performance benefits to leaving the compression quality as is.
-If you want, you can change the number from 100 to 80 or something lower to squeeze a few more kBs, then all you have to do is paste the following code:
+But if you want, you can change the number from 100 to 80 or something lower to compress your images more and save a little space.

 add_filter('jpeg_quality', function($arg){return 75;});